• Skip to primary navigation

 Rainbow cake on a cake stand with one slice cut out

-This rainbow cake is a colorful layer cake with soft vanilla sponge and creamy buttercream.
-With six vibrant layers, it’s the perfect cake for birthdays, kids’ parties, or any celebration.
+This rainbow cake recipe is a colorful vanilla layer cake made with soft sponge layers and creamy frosting, perfect for birthdays and celebrations.

 Why you'll love this recipe